 In all but extreme cases, noncustodial parents get visitation rights.
 But even though visitation is often granted, the amount of time, holidays, weekends, and more are up for debate.

 When you’re dealing with a difficult child custody matter, you need support.
 We’re here to provide it.
-In addition to legal representation, the following resources and information may be helpful.
+In addition to legal representation with a child custody lawyer, the following resources and information may be helpful.

 A wide variety of child custody and support resources are available for Garner residents.

 Child custody disputes are stressful and emotionally charged.
 You know what’s right for your kids.
 Now, you need a family court to agree with you.